-Which communications markets and segments are subject to ex-ante regulation?
+4 Which communications markets and segments are subject to ex-ante regulation?
 What remedies may be imposed?

-All licences are required, by virtue of the Telecoms Law, to include a number of ex-ante provisions with respect to transparency, price control, cost accounting, accounting separation, access to and use of specific network facilities and non-discrimination.
+All licences are required, under the Telecoms Law, to include several ex-ante provisions concerning transparency, price control, cost accounting, accounting separation, access to and use of specific network facilities and non-discrimination.

 For example, the NTRA has the right to review any audited financial statement including, inter alia, appointing an auditor other than the licensee's auditor to review the said financial statement.
-Furthermore, each licensee is required to obtain an approval from the NTRA before applying tariffs or changing them.
+Further, each licensee is required to obtain an approval from the NTRA before applying tariffs or changing them.